 Ensure the machine is parked on a firm & level site and the 'safe stop' procedure is followed before connecting / disconnecting the power and hydraulic supplies.
-This is to ensure that the unit does not unexpectedly move or start up while the operator or person is in close proximity to the machine.
+This is to ensure that the unit does not unexpectedly move or start up while the operator or person is near the machine.